The Genuine Student Rule in Student Visa (Tier 4 (General) Applicants (Part 1 of 3)

 If you are a visa-national or a non-visa national adult wishing to study in the UK for over 6 months, you’ll need to apply under Tier 4 (General) UK Immigration route.
 In THIS ARTICLE I’ve summarised the main requirements you’ll need to meet to succeed in this application.

 One of the most frequent reasons for refusal of Tier 4 (General) Students applications is a failure to satisfy the ‘genuine student rule’.

 In this article, you’ll find out what decisive factors of the ‘genuine student rule’ are.
 Due to length, I’ve divided this article into three parts.
 This is part 1.
 You can read reading part 2 HERE and PART 3 HERE.

 In essence, the ‘Genuine Student Rule’ is about your ability to convince the decision-maker of the fact that your true intention is to study in the UK.
 In other words, you’ll need to prove your credibility.
 There are a number of steps, which you may take to accomplish this with ease.

 In their guidance, the UKVI has provided a number of factors and examples illustrating how they will be applied when assessing the ‘Genuine Student Rule’.

 The immigration history of the applicant and any dependant, in the UK and other countries

-The decision-maker will assess your previous visa applications for the UK (if any) and other countries, including reasons for any visa refusals.
+The decision-maker will assess your previous visa applications for the UK (if any) and other countries.
+If there was a refusal, they’ll analyse the reasons for any visa refusals.
 The amount of time you have spent in the UK or other countries on previous visas, and for what purpose are also important.